MicrosoftDocs/VBA-Docs/api/Visio.ContextMenuEnabled.md

 ---

-# Viewer.ContextMenuEnabled Property (Visio Viewer)
+# Viewer.ContextMenuEnabled property (Visio Viewer)

 Gets or sets a value that indicates whether the shortcut (right-click) menu is enabled in Microsoft Visio Viewer.
 Read/write.